Continuing Medical Education

 Practicing ophthalmologists who care for patients with corneal-related conditions.

-At the conclusion of this program, attendees will be able to:
+At the end of the activity, participants will be able to:

 - Compare and contrast modalities for ocular surface reconstruction

 - Implement strategies to identify and efficiently manage patients with ocular surface disease/dry eye disease preoperatively